 - Subtract the amount of deductions eligible

-- Compute the tax liability as the latest slab rates and the regime opted for
+- Compute the tax liability as per the latest slab rates and the regime opted for.

-- If the tax liability exceeds ₹10,000, then adhere to the advance tax provisions and make the advance tax payment.
+- If the tax liability exceeds ₹10,000, then adhere to the advance tax provisions.

-For your ease to calculate advance tax, use this Advance Tax Calculator
+For your ease in calculating advance tax, use this Advance Tax Calculator

 - Individuals with salary income covered under TDS net are not liable to pay advance tax.
 However, any earnings from sources such as capital gains, rent, interest, or non-salary income are subject to advance tax.